Seagate/halon/docs/hld.md

 terminated, the action passed will not be executed, but it will be leaked at runtime.

+For example, `actionRunner` is used in cep-sodium to attach a CEP callback to an event that will be executed when the event fires (in this case, returning `False`` and thereby terminating the event processor):

+    dieOn ev = do
+      r <- actionRunner
+      void . liftReactive . listen ev . const . r $ return False

 `getProcessorPid` will produce the Cloud Haskell `ProcessId` used to communicate with the outside world, which may not be the same as the current processor's `ProcessId` found with `liftProcess getSelfPid`.